UnaTried/powershell-profile/README.md

 	# Prerequisites
 		• Git
-		• A terminal (PowerShell recommended)
+		• A terminal (PowerShell is recommended)
 	# Installation
- 		Step one install Git:
+		Step one: Install PowerShell 7

+ 		Step two: Install Git
    			Downlaod Git from their website:
 				https://git-scm.com/download
 			Select your OS if its MacOS, Windows or Linux and hit download or execute the command needed to install Git